b0jian03/CIS410-Portfolio/README.md

 # CIS410-Portfolio
-This is a portfolio for the University of Louisville CIS 410 Capstone course assignment; currently a work-in-progress.
+This is a portfolio for the University of Louisville CIS 410 Capstone course assignment.
+Currently a work-in-progress.
 Due to technical difficulties, this project had to be restarted.